 The current SNA has no role for land as a factor of production, perhaps because it is thought that the quantity of land in use remains roughly constant across time and hence it can be treated as a fixed, unchanging factor in the analysis of production.
 However, the quantity of land in use by any particular firm or industry does change over time.
-Moreover, the price of land can change dramatically over time and thus the user cost of land will also change over time and this changing user cost will, in general, affect correctly measured productivity.
+Moreover, the price of land can change dramatically over time and thus the user cost of land will also change over time and this changing user cost will, in general, affect correctly measured productivity as we have seen in section 2 above.